Wintellect/MSLearn/Building an AI Web App with Flask and Python/Includes/2-upload-photos.md

 	export FLASK_ENV=development
 	```

-	Running Flask in development mode is helpful when you're developing a Web site because Flask will automatically reload any files that change while the site is running.
+	Running Flask in development mode is helpful when you're developing a Web site because Flask automatically reloads any files that change while the site is running.
 If you let Flask default to production mode and change the contents of an HTML file or other asset, you have to restart Flask to see the change in your browser.

 1. Now use the following command to start Flask: